c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 #### Utterance Generation and Condition Evaluation Using ChatGPT

-In a system utterance, the notation `$"Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words"` is syntax sugar for the built-in function call `_check_with_llm("Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words")`, which uses ChatGPT to generate an utterance.
+In a system utterance, the notation `$"Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words"` is syntax sugar for the built-in function call `_generate_with_llm("Generate a sentence to say it's time to end the talk by continuing the conversation in 50 words")`, which uses ChatGPT to generate an utterance.

 Similarly, in the `conditions` section, the notation `$"Please determine if the user said the reason"` is syntax sugar for the built-in function call `_check_with_llm("Please determine if the user said the reason")`.
 This uses ChatGPT to evaluate the conversation history and returns a Boolean value indicating whether the user provided a reason.